yuliansamuel/AGGTestBySamuelBarco/README.md

 # AMSI / AAG Developer Test – Flight Data API

-A .NET 8 Web API that automatically downloads, caches, and stores live flight data from the [AviationStack API](https://aviationstack.com/).
+A .NET 8 Web API that automatically downloads, caches, and stores live flight data from the AviationStack API (https://aviationstack.com/).
 It uses **Redis JSON** for high-performance caching, **MySQL** for persistence, and **background jobs** for periodic ingestion.
 All cache endpoints are **secured via API key authentication**.